 “We truly care about our students,” said Gutierrez.
 “It’s not just that we’re providing them with education.
 We treat them like they’re our own kids.”

-At North Tampa Christian Academy, one of Tampa’s private schools, the faculty, staff, and families work as a team.
+At North Tampa Christian Academy, a preschool in Wesley Chapel, the faculty, staff, and families work as a team.
 Our service-oriented approach builds Christian leaders who think deeply, choose wisely, create beauty, and use their dreams to solve problems.
 Want to learn more about what makes us different?
 Contact us today.